Bose headphones are among the most popular cans in the world, appealing to audiophiles and casual music listeners alike.

 This is due to their open design that lets environmental noise passthrough the earbuds; this design also means that they don't offer the most secure fit.

 Battery life is decent, and a recent update means that connectivity is better than ever.
-There are other true wireless earbuds we'd recommend over the SoundSport Free, like the Sony WF-1000XM3 or the Cambridge Audio Melomania 1, but if they're heavily discounted over Black Friday, they may be worth a look.
+There are other true wireless earbuds we'd recommend over the SoundSport Free, like the Sony WF-1000XM3 or the Cambridge Audio Melomania 1, but if they're ever heavily discounted, they may be worth a look.

 Read the full review: Bose SoundSport Free review

 Which Bose headphones have the best sound quality?

 For us, it has to be the Bose Noise Cancelling Headphones 700.
 There are also the new Bose QuietComfort 45.
 On one hand, these are definitely not the bassiest or detail-rich pair of over-ear headphones we’ve ever heard.
 On the other hand, though, they are one of the most listenable pairs of headphones among the ones we’ve tested thanks to Bose’s smart design choices.

 Is Bose better than Sony?